Living with a stoma will take some adjustment.

 - Lack of interest in activities you normally enjoy

 Other “feel better” ideas for your recovery

-Become a well-educated consumer: The more you know, the easier it is to make important decisions about your health.
-Your ostomy nurse is your first resource.
-You can also find useful information from ostomy support groups and associations.
-The me+ program is a great place to start.
+- Become a well-educated consumer: The more you know, the easier it is to make important decisions about your health.
+Your stoma care nurse is your first resource.
+You can also find useful information from stoma support groups and associations.
+The me+ programme is a great place to start.

-Talk to other people living with an ostomy, as well as their loved ones: Other people successfully living with an ostomy can help you understand you’re not alone in your recovery.
+- Talk to other people living with a stoma, as well as their loved ones: Other people successfully living with a stoma can help you understand you’re not alone in your recovery.
 They may also offer helpful tips, or additional insight into what to expect as living with a stoma becomes normal for you.

-Consider joining a local or online support group: Your ostomy nurse or local ostomy association chapter can make suggestions and put you in touch www.ostomy.org.
+- Consider joining a local or online support group: Your stoma care nurse or local stoma association group can make suggestions and put you in touch.

-Join the me+ program: me+ is an online community, created especially for people living with ostomies to share information, support and encouragement.
+- Join the me+ program: me+ is an online community, created especially for people living with a stoma to share information, support and encouragement.
 Membership is just a few clicks away.